homieiot/convention/convention.md

 When adding many child devices, implementations should take care of not publishing too many parent-updates, since every controller would have to parse the description again and again.

-The recommended way to add/remove child device is as follows (note: due to MQTT message ordering consistency at any stage in this process cannot be guaranteed):

 #### Adding children

+The recommended way to add child device is as follows:

 1. first publish any child-devices, as any other device
     1. set child-device state to `"init"`